 It starts with Metatron seemingly breaking the fourth wall by addressing the viewers, although we find out later that he’s actually talking to Cas.
 Throughout the rest of the episode, he takes several opportunities to discuss the liberties a writer can take with a story.
 Creating a villain like Metatron is a brilliant move from the show’s writers.
-Having him wax philosophical about his work pushes that brilliance even further, giving the writers the opportunity to hash out choices they’ve made and liberties they’ve taken with their own work on the show.
+Having him wax philosophical about his work gives the writers the opportunity to hash out choices they’ve made and liberties they’ve taken with their own work on the show.

 “What makes a story work?
 Is it the plot, the characters, the text?
 The subtext?
 And who gives a story meaning?
 Is it the writer?
 Or you?”

 Most meta moment: After Metatron’s monologue, the show immediately cuts to a shower scene with Dean, which has no purpose other than fan service.
 It’s one of the many subtle ways the episode caters to fans—and the most appreciated.